sffjunkie/astral/src/doc/index.rst

 License
 =======

-This module is licensed under the terms of the `MIT`_ license.
+This module is licensed under the terms of the `Apache`_ V2.0 license.

 Dependencies
 ============